SpiderGlider/sm3tools/README.md

 ## Example Workflow - PCSSB

-1. Copy a .pcssb file that you want to extract from the game's sound folder
+1. Copy the path of a .pcssb file that you want to extract from the game's sound folder
-2. Run `sm3tools <path to copied PCSSB file>` to extract the audio from it
+2. Run `sm3tools -i <path to PCSSB file>` to extract the audio from it
-3. View the extracted audio files in `<directory of copied PCSSB file location>/out`
+3. View the extracted audio files in `./out`
-4. Modify the relevant audio file that you want to edit, keeping the file name the same
+4. Modify and replace the relevant audio file that you want to change
-5. Inject the modified audio into the PCSSB by running `sm3tools <path to copied PCSSB file> <path to modified audio>`
+5. Inject the modified audio into the PCSSB by running `sm3tools -i <path to PCSSB file> -r <path to modified audio>`
-6. Modified PCSSB will be where the copied PCSSB file is with "-mod" at the end of the file name
+6. Modified PCSSB will be placed in `./out`

 ## Caveats